Last update: May 3, 2022

 If we project the old map from King Inthawichayanon on the current roads and buildings it matches surprisingly well.
 With some resizing and tweaking the result is visible below.
 Thapae Road is 14 meters wide at the east side of the outer gate; which is 3 car lanes plus sidewalks, and the gate fits in like a glove.
 On the western side of the outer gate Thapae the road narrows to only 2 car lanes.

 The Wat south of Thapae Road is the whimsical Wat Buppharam; the red-roofed temple buildings north of Thapae Road are Wat Saen Fang.
-Wat Saen Fang is a quite old temple, going back to the 14th century; but most of the present buildings date from the 19th century.
+Wat Saen Fang is a very old temple, going back to the 14th century; but most of the present buildings date from the 19th century.
 The viharn at Wat Saen Fang used to serve as the Ho Kham (palace residence) of king Chao Kawilorot, in the 1860s.
 The central white/grey square building in Wat Saen Fang is a Burmese-style chedi (a chedi is the thai name for Buddhist stupa).

 These walled temple areas fit reasonably with the map, because Wats were holy places which were rarely abandoned, unlike houses which could be sold and converted into modern buildings.
 The accuracy of the Wat Buppharam temple is a bit off, it is a trapezium (trapezoid) shape rather than a rectangle.